-Eastern Congo is home to myriad armed groups and militias, many vying for control of the region's vast mineral resources.
+The activist group called on the government and international community to act to be sure jihadism does not emerge in eastern Congo, which is home to myriad armed groups, many vying for control of the region's vast mineral resources.